elkingarcia11/schwab-streaming-client/README.md

 ## ⚠️ **Disclaimer**

 This tool is for educational and development purposes.
 Always follow Charles Schwab's API terms of service and rate limiting guidelines.
-The data collected should be used responsibly and in compliance with applicable regulations.

-## 🆘 **Support**

-For issues related to:

-- **Schwab API**: Contact Charles Schwab Developer Support
-- **Authentication**: Check the authentication module documentation
-- **This Tool**: Open an issue in this repository

-## 📈 **Future Enhancements**

-Potential future features:

-- Real-time data visualization
-- Option chain analysis
-- Greeks calculations
-- Risk metrics
-- Historical data integration
-- Multiple exchange support
+The calculated indicators are for informational purposes only and should not be considered financial advice.